 The spot markets are the physical markets to fundamentally balance EU-wide production and consumption (day-ahead) and correct forecast errors and unexpected disturbances until delivery (intraday).
-The day-ahead market incorporates all the available information at a certain moment in time and reflects the fundamental supply and demand balance across the EU plus Norway today.
-This determines energy prices per bidding zone and, implicitly, the value of cross-zonal capacity that is utilised in the coupled day ahead market (i.e. SDAC) and will remain an important function in a high-renewables system.
+The day-ahead market incorporates all the available information at a certain moment in time and reflects the fundamental supply and demand balance across the EU plus Norway today that determines energy prices per bidding zone and implicitly the value of cross-zonal capacity that is utilised in the coupled day ahead market (i.e. SDAC).
+This will remain an important function in a high-renewables system.
 The intraday market is helpful for intermittent renewable production because trading is possible until close to delivery and generation ramps can be handled with finer granularity products, such as 15- and 30-minute products.
 The importance of the intraday market is likely to grow further, as trading close to delivery will be even more decisive in a high-renewables system.
-It is important to open such trading within each bidding zone and across all bidding zones as early as possible and to allow for trading up to delivery.
-The ability to trade in more granular time blocks and closer to the real-time delivery of the electricity will facilitate the trading of renewable energy, reduce imbalance costs and reduce TSO needs (and associated costs) for capacity and energy required to maintain balance of the power system in real-time.
+It is important to open such trading within each bidding zone and across all bidding zones as early as possible and to allow for such trading up to delivery.
 Algorithmic trading and further use of digitalisation and automation will allow assets to participate more efficiently in the market.